 The IRDP course has been introduced to over 600 students, including students of the Sri Sathya Sai University for Human Excellence, across different streams in their third and fourth semester curriculum.
 The course involves 3 hours of theory and 20 hours of practicals at various villages.

-PBMT also conducts ‘Grama Seva’ (service in the villages) every year during the month of November to provide food and clothing to near-by villagers.
-Conducting health screening camps for villagers, with special attention to women and children is done monthly by the Sri Sathya Sai Sarla Memorial Hospital that is being run by PBMT.
+PBT also conducts ‘Grama Seva’ (service in the villages) every year during the month of November to provide food and clothing to near-by villagers.
+Conducting health screening camps for villagers, with special attention to women and children is done monthly by the Sri Sathya Sai Sarla Memorial Hospital that is being run by PBT.

 2. Environmental Development (Campus Sustainability)

 Green Campuses’ is one of the major focal points of the Institution.
 In line with Goal 7 of the Sustainable Development Goals - ‘Affordable and Clean Energy’, the Campuses follow a Green Policy.